io-digital/react-native-android-plugin-template/README.md

 ### Importing

+1. Clone a local copy
-1. Change the name of the `your_lib_name_here` folder and its counterpart in `settings.gradle`
+2. Change the name of the `your_lib_name_here` folder and its counterpart in `settings.gradle`
-2. Update `AndroidManifest.xml` and the package directory structure to reflect your package-identifier
+3. Update `AndroidManifest.xml` and the package directory structure to reflect your package-identifier
-3. Import this directory into AndroidStudio as a Gradle-based project
+4. Import this directory into AndroidStudio as a Gradle-based project

 ## Publishing